digitalmemex/webclient/README.md

-# Responsive WebClient for DeepaMehta
+# Responsive WebClient for Digital MemeX

 Based on our experience with the existing DeepaMehta webclient, we want to build the next generation interface for collaborative knowledge management.
 This is a draft document to describe essential components of the JavaScript based source code.